How To Wrap Your Car

 - Guides & Gear

-Wrapping a car is a precision job that is often left to professionals, but labor costs can quickly add up to a scary bill.
-Below, The Drive’s crack info team has laid out a guide explaining what vinyl automotive wrapping is, how much professionals charge, how much it costs to wrap a car yourself, and how to wrap a car.
-Let’s get into it!
+Here’s the kicker: Many people are intimidated when it comes to wrapping their own cars, thinking it’s a precision job best left to professionals.
+No worries.
+The Drive’s crack info team has laid out a guide explaining what vinyl automotive wrapping is, how much professionals charge, how much it costs to wrap a car yourself, and how to wrap a car.

 Estimated Time Needed: Hours to days, depending on the size and style of the vehicle

 What Is a Vinyl Car Wrap?

 Vinyl car wraps have been around for years, as far back as the 1950s.
 Full vinyl vehicle wraps made their grand entrance into the automotive world in Germany in 1993 as a way for advertisers to showcase mobile billboards.
 Cast vinyl car wraps are the most popular types, and you can get cut graphics, half wraps, or full vehicle wraps.
 These wraps are large sheets of pressure sensitive vinyl film that adheres to your vehicle without peeling, chipping, or fading.
 The newest and most innovative car wraps look so much like real paint that most of your buddies would never guess you paid a fraction of the price for what is essentially a temporary tattoo for your car.
 You get all the “cool kid” points without the lifetime commitment.
 And, when you get sick of it, it’s easy to remove or swap out.

 Working on your car can be dangerous and messy, so here’s exactly what you’ll need to ensure you don’t die, get maimed, or lose a finger and that you keep your jeans, shirt, and skin spotless—hopefully.